Skip to content

 sudo ip link set dev eth0 up

-It then seems to automatically set a link-local address, for this example it looks like this:
+This sets a link-local address.
+For this example it looks like this:

 sh